 If only everyone’s a mind reader, it will no longer be a secret that folks with anxiety usually think that they cannot do this or that.
 It may be because they lack confidence, but the disorder has undoubtedly played a part in that as well.
 Hence, the patient may always be at crossroads, unable to decide about what he or she should do.

+“People who suffer from ambient anxiety have not developed an internal psychological and emotional barrier.
+Things they see and hear penetrate them to their core,” says Fran Walfish, PsyD.
 To resolve the matter, you ought to do the opposite of what your mind says.
 In case it tells you not to accept the promotion at work, go for it.
 If your friends invite you to a hiking adventure, you should come with them.
 Forget your fears for once – you know so well that the anxiety can twist everything and make you lose opportunities, so try not to listen to it too much.

 - Becoming Self-Aware